kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/README.md

 The training process is pretty simple,

-The proposed angle is compared to the desired command for that image, and the weights of the ```Convolutional neural network``` are adjusted to bring the ```CNN output``` closer to the desired output.
+The proposed angle is compared to the desired angle for that image, and the weights of the ```Convolutional neural network``` are adjusted to bring the ```CNN output``` closer to the desired output.
 The weight adjustment is accomplished using back propagation as implemented in the Keras machine learning package.
 Below you can se the image, describing the training of neural network.
 ![drawing_training]